World Cup stadiums in Qatar air-conditioned

 Meyer doesn’t share the accusation that arises in the Twitter post: “Why shouldn’t such a country with extremely high daytime temperatures use its surplus of cheap energy to cool the stadiums, to make the stay there as tolerable in terms of temperature as the players and spectators are used to in temperate latitudes?”
 Meyer writes: Without these commitments, Qatar would not have been chosen to host the World Cup.

 For Dawud Ansari of the Stiftung Wissenschaft und Politik (German Institute for International and Security Affairs), the Twitter user’s argument also falls short.
 For example, he said, when it comes to gas as an energy resource, it is not clear to him what Germany’s energy crisis has to do with Qatar.
-“There is no global gas crisis, but only a German or European one, which essentially stems from the fact that Germany has vehemently refused to build liquefied natural gas terminals over the last few years, so that currently all import possibilities in Europe are simply exhausted,” Ansari writes in response to a #Faktenfuchs query.
+“There is no global gas crisis, but only a German or European one, which essentially stems from the fact that Germany has vehemently refused to liquefied natural gas terminals over the last few years, so that currently all import possibilities in Europe are simply exhausted,” Ansari writes in response to a #Faktenfuchs query.

 There is enough gas available worldwide.
 The only problem is that it does not reach Germany.
 “For the time being, cooling technologies on the Arabian Peninsula are as essential as heating systems in Germany,” says Ansari.
 According to Ansari, cooling the Qatari stadiums is the least of the problems in the fight against climate change: “Compared to the emissions generated during the construction of the World Cup stadiums and the consumption that occurs in order to jet tens of thousands of fans and players to Qatar and accommodate them in hotels, cooling the stadiums is really an insignificant point.”
-Accordingly, he said, the as a whole must be questioned.
+Accordingly, he said, the event as a whole must be questioned.
 “To focus only on cooling is really absurd,” Ansari stresses.

 Qatar’s World Cup stadiums cooled exclusively with solar energy?